Roasted Butternut Squash

 • Uniform size: Make sure that the pieces are all about the same size, so they cook evenly.
 For squash, aim for bite-sized 1 1/2-inch pieces.

 • Roast the halves: If you’re making mashed or puréed squash, cut the squash in half, rub the sides with olive oil, season with salt and pepper, and roast cut-side down for 45 minutes to 1 hour.
-For more information, see my tutorial on How to Cook Spaghetti Squash (it works the same way).
+For more information, see my tutorial on How to Cook Spaghetti Squash (it works the same way for butternut and acorn squash).

 • Keep things dry: Water-logged veggies = more steam which prevents things from browning.